branco-medeiros/Rex-java/README.md

   - each(fn as Predicate%(T, int)): enumerates all the itens; interrupts the enumeration if fn returns true
   - find(fn as Predicate%(T,int)) as (T|Nothing): specialization of each that returns the current item when fn returns true
-  - slice(start, end as int) as Span%T: returns a sublist of the specified range
+  - span(start, end as int) as Spn%T: returns a span for the specified range
-  - slice(start as int, size as Size): returns a sublist of the specified range (Size is an alias to int)
+  - slice(start as int, size as int) as Spn%T: returns a span for the specified range;
+  - span(range as Range) as Spn%T : returns a span for the specified range

+* Range : auxiliary interface to specify a range with a star and a (posibly absent) end
+	- start as int;
+	- end as (int|Nothing)

-* Span%T as Lst%T is an specialization of a Lst that represents a section of the list
+* Spn%T as [Lst%T, Range] is an specialization of a Lst that represents a section of the list
   - start as int: indicates the first index of the span
   - end as (int|Nothing): index of next item after the last; if Nothing, the span has no defined end
   - source as (Lst%T|Nothing): indicates the data source of the span; may be nothing, in which case it can be assigned.

-* Sequence%T as Lst%T tracks the poistion of an input sequence:
+* Seq%T as Lst%T tracks the poistion of an input sequence:
-  - position as integer : gets /sets the current position
+  - position as int : gets /sets the current position
   - current as (T|Nothing) : gets the current item
   - finished as boolean: returns true if the current poisition is beyond the end of input
-  - move-next as (T|Nothing): increments the position and returns the last item
+  - move-next as boolean: increments the position and returns the last item
   - next() as (T|Nothing): alias to <move-next>
   - has-next as boolean: inverse of <finished>

-* Link%T as Lst%T is a singly-linked list of values; the current item is the last value assigned;
+* Stk%T as Lst%T is a singly-linked list of values; the current item is the last value assigned;
   notice that the each (and find) operation enumerate the items in reverse order (from the last one added to the first)